ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 ### Notice: You may pick a single voltage/current pair to find the resistance, instead of finding it for 10 pairs.

 2. Watch Video 6.
 As the voltage changes, make the video pause, and record the voltage and corresponding current.
 As noted above, you need not collect 10 points.
 Just pick a convenient place to freeze the video, and take a point.
 3. If you did decide to take 10 points, neatly tabulate your data, then plot them with current on the *x*-axis and voltage on the *y*-axis.

 ::: Question
-a) If you took only one data point, use Ohm&&rsquo;s Law to calculate the resistance of the pair of resistors connected in parallel.
+a) If you took only one data point, use Ohm&rsquo;s Law to calculate the resistance of the pair of resistors connected in parallel.

 b) If you took and plotted multiple points: